Try Carti Pro free for 14 days.Start free trial →

 AssetTypical migration reality

-Product catalog, collections, PDPsNo migration needed — Carti (and most chat apps) read from Shopify.
+Product catalog, collections, product pagesNo migration needed.
+Carti reads from Shopify.
 Your source of truth stays Shopify.

-Store policies, pages, blogSame: re-synced from Shopify or crawled depending on the app — not imported from the old vendor’s database.
+Store policies, pages, blogNo migration needed here either.
+Re-synced from Shopify depending on the app, not imported from the old vendor.

 Full chat transcriptsRarely portable.
-Most vendors do not offer “export to Competitor X.” Plan on archiving old logs in the old app if you need them for compliance.
+Most vendors don't offer a way to export to another tool.
+Plan on archiving old logs if you need them for compliance.

-BillingCancel or downgrade the old app in that app’s billing settings after cutover so you are not double-charged.
+BillingCancel or downgrade the old app in its billing settings after cutover, so you're not double-charged.

 Pre-flight Checklist (Before You Touch Production)